pantheon-systems/documentation/source/_docs/regions.md

 The documentation on this page discusses features and options that are not yet available to all users.
 </div>

-Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from the European Union, Australia, or Canada.
+Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from Australia, Canada, or the European Union.

 During this feature's Limited Availability period, participation is opt-in and available to contract customers only.
 All other new sites will continue to be deployed to the default US Region.
 [Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your organization to create sites in your choice of region before the feature becomes generally available in late 2019.

 ## Use Cases
 There are many scenarios in which you might prefer running a site in a data center outside of the default United States Region.
 Common use cases include:

-* Compliance standards that require data residency within the borders of Australia, the European Union, or Canada
+* Compliance standards that require data residency within the borders of Australia, Canada, or the European Union
 * Improved performance and user experience for authenticated traffic originating near the desired region

 ## Region Availability